GerryFerdinandus/bittorrent-tracker-editor/README.md

 ![](pictures/trackereditor.png?raw=true "Trackers List")

-This screen shot show the program, after a folder is selected with 97 torrent files inside.
+This screen shot show the program, after a folder is selected with torrent files inside.
 The normal procedure is to deselect the trackers that no longer working.
 Optionally add your own trackers.
-And press the 'Update torrent'
+And select the 'Update torrent' menu.

 ---